 Click here to view our entire in-the-hoop Christmas collection now.

-All of the designs shown on this page (plus over 26,300 other designs) are included within our Embroidery Legacy Design Club.
+All of the designs shown on this page (plus close to 30,000 other designs) are included within our Embroidery Legacy Design Club.
 If you want to save money on quality embroidery designs, click here to learn more.

 Conclusion: Deck the Halls with Embroidery that’s Jolly